Saif045/Best-Eats/README.md

-# eats
+# Best Eats

-a project for a creative agency specializing in helping brands grow fast.
+a simple food website

 built with React , Tailwind , vite and deployed on netlify